-The total volume or total mass of the fluid at the measuring point can be determined.
+The thermal energy, total volume or total mass of the fluid at the measuring point can be determined.

 There are 2 totalizers, one for the positive and the other for the negative flow direction.
-The unit of measurement used for totalizing corresponds to the volume or mass unit selected for the physical quantity.
+The unit of measurement used for totalizing corresponds to the heat, volume or mass unit selected for the physical quantity.

-The totalizer values can be displayed in the status line during the measurement, see section 9.7.
+The totalizer values can be displayed in the status line during the measurement.